 My Training Philosophy

-Balanced training implements all four quadrants of operant conditioning (positive reinforcement, negative reinforcement, positive punishment, and negative punishment) and carefully chosen tools based on your dog's unique situation.
+Balanced training implements all four quadrants of operant conditioning and carefully chosen tools based on your dog's unique situation.

-These methods communicate clear expectations of good behavior to your dog.
+My methods communicate clear expectations to your dog.
+Don't do that - do this instead!

 I use a million treats, toys, and tons of praise.
 I also use tools such as slip leads, prong collars, and ecollars.
 I want your dog to have the best life ever, and balanced training is the best way there.

 Positive reinforcement only training (sometimes referred to as "R+" or "science-based") ends up failing you and your dog because it never actually trains the unwanted behaviors out.
 Positive-only training takes months or even years and costs you lots of time and $$$.
-It often requires that you have treats on you at all times, avoid everything that triggers your dog, and schedule your life around theirs.
+It can require that you have treats on you at all times, avoid everything that triggers your dog, and schedule your life around theirs.

 I want better for you.